WU-CVGL/cluster-setup/services/node-exporter/README.md

 ## Notes

-Although Determined-AI's [det-state-metrics](https://gpu.lins.lab/prom/det-state-metrics) (to view it in your browser you need to log in to https://gpu.lins.lab first) provides enough information about tasks and containers, the [official document](https://docs.determined.ai/latest/integrations/prometheus/prometheus.html) and [repo](https://github.com/determined-ai/works-with-determined) did not provide a Grafana dashboard that integrates these data with `cAdvisor` and `dcgm-exporter` to stats usage by individual users or tasks.
+Although Determined-AI's [det-state-metrics](https://gpu.cvgl.lab/prom/det-state-metrics) (to view it in your browser you need to log in to https://gpu.cvgl.lab first) provides enough information about tasks and containers, the [official document](https://docs.determined.ai/latest/integrations/prometheus/prometheus.html) and [repo](https://github.com/determined-ai/works-with-determined) did not provide a Grafana dashboard that integrates these data with `cAdvisor` and `dcgm-exporter` to provide usage statistics by individual users or tasks.
 Further development is required for more precise cluster management.

 For example, in `https://gpu.cvgl.lab/prom/det-state-metrics`, each job will have an `allocation_id`.
 With this `allocation_id`, you can get the corresponding `container_id` in `det_container_id_allocation_id`.